PeterFidelman/bicycle-forth/README.md

 # Bicycle Forth

- This is a literate-programmed Forth in the spirit of Jonesforth, with the following goals:
+ This is a small Forth in the spirit of Jonesforth, with the following goals:
  - Run on 80186+
  - Minimum effort to working kernel